Bennet Wong: Establishment of the Haven Institute

 Wong and McKeen founded The Haven Institute in 1983, a residential experiential learning school on Gabriola Island, B.C., and were active in its development until 2004, when ownership was passed to The Haven Foundation.
 Both men were appointed Emeritus Faculty of The Haven Institute.
-They were both given honorary doctorates by Vancouver Island University for their work in establishing the Haven Institute.
+They were both given honorary doctorates by Vancouver Island University for their work in establishing the Haven Institute (Gabriola Island, Canada).